Badge

 Create Badge

-Generallly you don't create badges this way, instead you do it through the ConventionCart API.
+Generally you don't create badges this way, instead you do it through the ConventionCart API, or for organizers/admins via endpoint /api/badge/verified.
 This will put a badge in the system, but it will not be marked verified.
 It will still need to go through a checkout process or some other means of marking itself verified.

 POST /api/badge